qmmughal/filestack-blazor/README.md

 So if you are going to use javascript version of filestack or looking to make calls to File-API of filestack, you would love to use this for authentication process either basic authentication or policy based authentication.

 This is also helpfull for blazor applications, you can see how i am using this into blazor to use File Uploader, File Browser to access file and Basic Authentication Process.
+You will see in this solution usage of Blazored.Toast, how we can use and show messages in blazor application.
+Authentication and authorization against filestack APIs relies on Base64URL-encoded JSON “policies” and HMAC-SHA256 “signatures”